w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Select tools to assist in testing

-Software tools can be used by evaluators as part of the evaluation process, to assist in determining compliance with assistive technologies, and to support large-scale content reviews across an entire website.
+Software tools can help assist in determining compliance with assistive technologies, and support large-scale content reviews across an entire website.
 Tools are often specialized, such as a color contrast checker, and may not cover every aspect of accessibility.
-Appreciate the limitations of the tools you select as well as their strengths.
+Avoid misrepresenting results by understanding the limitations and strengths of selected tools.

 {::nomarkdown}
 <%= learn_more %>